tahirsalkic/resume_compiler/README.md

 # resume_compiler
 This project compiles your skills and career achievements, making it easier to tailor your resume for specific job postings and improving your chances in a competitive job market.

+## Commit Messages
+Start with commit category:
+Fix, Add, Remove, Refactor, Update

+Tag the commit with a type:
+feat: A new feature
+fix: A bug fix
+docs: Documentation only changes
+style: Changes that do not affect the meaning of the code (white-space, formatting, etc.)
+refactor: A code change that neither fixes a bug nor adds a feature
+perf: A code change that improves performance
+test: Adding missing tests or correcting existing tests

+Example:
+doc: Update README to include commit message style and project requirements

 ## Functional Requirements

 1. **Manage Firefox Bookmarks**